 We are one of the leading departments in the Northeast region with excellent educational and research programs, and facilities that are well-equipped and well-maintained.
 We have a truly outstanding faculty, with established leaders and rising “stars,” dedicated teachers and mentors.
 A good percentage of us are licensed Professional Engineers, ensuring our students gain a broader “real-world” education.
 Our programs provide a thorough grounding in the fundamentals and advanced study in both Civil Engineering and Environmental Engineering leading to degrees at the Bachelor’s, Master’s, and Doctoral levels.
 We work hard at being the best, and our surveys of our alumni and their employers confirm their very high satisfaction.

-The department’s research activities include $11.1 million in 60 active grants with $5.9 million in annual research expenditures generated from a wide variety of funding sources.
-These activities provide funding and superb training opportunities for our 130 graduate and 377 undergraduate students to conduct research, participate in laboratory internships, and pursue an excellent education.
+The department’s research activities include more than $17 million in 100 active grants with $9.2 million in annual research expenditures generated from a wide variety of funding sources.
+These activities provide funding and superb training opportunities for our graduate and undergraduate students to conduct research, participate in laboratory internships, and pursue an excellent education.
 In fact, in 2010, the National Research Council reported on the quality of a total of 227 CEE graduate programs; 140 were ranked and 87 were not.
 Both our CE and ENVE programs were ranked in the top 10 percentile in terms of student outcomes.
 The ENVE program was ranked in the top 4 percentile in terms of diversity and top quartile in terms of research productivity and overall performance.

 Once again, I thank you for visiting our website.
 We look forward to seeing you on campus soon!

 Associate Professor and Head, Department of Civil and Environmental Engineering

 Director, Connecticut Brownfields Initiative http://cbi.uconn.edu/